ANA aims to provide rowing and coaching to all levels and aspirations, from beginners to recreational and racing.

-There is also a Morning Recreational Session each day from 6:15 to 7:45am.
+There is also a Morning Recreational Session in singles each weekday from 6:15 to 7:45am.

 If you would like to get involved in one of these sessions, or join another informal group of rowers at an alternate time, please contact our Secretary.

 We also welcome temporary visitors from other rowing clubs, particularly those visiting Perth from interstate or overseas.
 If you would like to schedule a row into your holiday please contact the Secretary to arrange a suitable time and crew.

 Athletes from other clubs may obtain permission to train out of our Bayswater and Champion Lakes facilities by taking up a temporary membership ($60 per month).
 Please contact the Secretary if you would like to pursue this option.

 The success of ANA is completely dependent on the volunteer work of our members.

 Members’ volunteering keeps the fees as low as possible while still enabling maintenance and purchase of boats and equipment and support of the range of opportunities available to members.

 Volunteering can also be another opportunity to enjoy ANA’s famous camaraderie and friendship.
 Working together as volunteers contributes to building relationships and the great atmosphere of our club.

 Members volunteer according to their strengths and preferences by helping out with tasks such as event management and organisation, catering and assisting with coaching.